dod-advana/gamechanger-ml/gamechangerml/src/entity/README.md

 Sequences are separated by a single new line.

 ## Creating CoNLL Training Data
 This is a multi-step process at the moment.
 We'll use DoDD, DoDI, and DoDM documents from the corpus as an example.

 1. Create sentence `.csv` files.
-Run the CLI `src/text_classif/cli/raw_text2csv.py` with glob "DoD[DIM]*.json".
+Run the CLI `src/text_classif/cli/raw_text2csv.py` with glob "DoD[DIM]*.json".This will write a `<doc-id>_sentences.csv` file, _e.g._, `DoDD_1000.20_sentences.csv`
-This will write a `<doc-id>_sentences.csv` file, _e.g._, `DoDD_1000.20_sentences.csv` for each matching document, to a specified output directory.
+for each matching document, to a specified output directory.

 2. We'll need a randomly chosen subset of the sentences, so first `cat` these files into one file, _e.g._,